Taking A Canyon West Rim Bus Tour

 Key Points of Interest On A Grand Canyon West Rim Bus Tour

-When you book a Grand Canyon West Rim bus tour with a tour company, such as Grand Canyon Destinations, you will be directed to four key points of interest.
+When you book a Grand Canyon West Rim bus tour with a tour company, such as Grand Canyon Destinations, you can see four key points of interest.
 These sites include the following:

 The Grand Canyon Skywalk